faricacarroll/jupyterlab/usertests/notebook-imagewidget:test3.md

 * Add a scratch pad cell
 * Add variables that are declared inside the notebook (should be borrowed from the matlab world)

-# Issues with interface

-* Add a switch kernel dropdown on notebook toolbar